 Pacifier – Neither of my babies particularly took to dummies, but George did find some comfort with the Maam dummies during his newborn days when he wanted to suck for comfort.
 I got these glow in the dark ones which was handy in the middle of the night when he had spat out his dummy meaning we could locate it pretty quickly.

 Swaddle – Some babies like to be swaddled, making them soothed and calm.
-We used this one from Aden + Anais – the same one that Prince George was swaddled in as he left hospital on his way home.
+As mentioned previously, we used this one from aden + anais – the same one that Prince George was swaddled in as he left hospital on his way home.
 They are just gorgeous and not too expensive either.

 This all depends on the time of year, but I found my kids lived in sleepsuits for at the very least, the first 8 weeks of their lives.
 But here’s a small list of other newborn clothing essentials you will need.